 Use Baskets and Plastic Containers

-In addition to lining all closets with non slip material, you should make it a point to place food items, as much as possible, in plastic containers and baskets.
-Doing so makes them easy to access, and helps to avoid accidents.
+In addition to lining all closets with non-slip material, you should make it a point to place food items, as much as possible, in plastic containers and baskets.
+Doing so makes them easy to access and helps avoid accidents.

-Clear plastic containers let you see what is inside, are stack easily and are relatively unbreakable.
+Clear plastic containers let you see what is inside.
+They stack easily and are relatively unbreakable.
 They also protect your food from bugs and keep it air tight.